Holi – Celebrate the perfect harmony of colors in South Asia

 Hinduism is the oldest religion in the world.
 Several legends and religious texts have mentioned the Holi

-festival as a celebration for major special occasions.
+festival as a celebration of major special occasions.
 In the major Hindu temples around the world, Puja

 rituals are conducted and one can have a look at authentic Hindu prayers and songs during it.